-However, the Ministry of Manpower (MOM) has provided guidelines as part of Responsible Retrenchment Practices for retrenchment benefits given to employees to compensate them for the loss of employment in the event of retrenchment.
+However, the Ministry of Manpower (MOM) has provided guidelines as part of the Tripartite Advisory on Managing Excess Manpower and Responsible Retrenchment Practices (TAMEM) for retrenchment benefits given to employees to compensate them for the loss of employment in the event of retrenchment.
 Employees who have served the employer for at least two years are eligible.
 Those with less than two years' service may be granted an ex gratia payment out of goodwill.
 The MOM has stated that the prevailing norm is to pay a retrenchment benefit of between two weeks' to one month's salary per year of service, depending on the company's financial position and the industry.